General FAQs | Temporary Closure

 Enjoy delicious, world-renowned fry bread and other foods made of locally-sourced ingredients at Off the Rez Café.
 The Café entrance is located at the Burke Museum off of Memorial Way/17th Ave NE.

-Off the Rez Café will be closed March 12–31.
+Off the Rez Café is closed during the temporary museum closure.

 The café is the first brick-and-mortar location of Off the Rez, ranked one of the top 25 food trucks in America by Food Network.
 Independently owned and operated by Mark McConnell and Cecilia Rikard, Off the Rez is dedicated to sustainability with seasonal menu items.
 Their tasty food is set in an airy café, with indoor-outdoor dining on a patio made possible by a pivoting window wall.